Flashback : Dallas

 kkk-women_mckinney-courier-gazette_111224McKinney Courier-Gazette, Nov.
 12,1924

-By 1926, the KKK was starting to lose its power, and the fear and intimidation they had instilled in much of the pubic began to wane.
+By 1926, the KKK was starting to lose its power, and the fear and intimidation they had instilled in much of the public began to wane.
 The (men’s) KKK had had to downsize and move into the women’s headquarters, and their candidates began losing elections.
 Even worse, you know things were getting bad if someone was suing the KKK for delinquent robe-payment!

 KU KLUX KLAN WOMEN SUED FOR ROBES BILL: Suit for $4,463.80 was filed in the Forty-Fourth District Court on Friday afternoon by John F. Pruitt against the Women of the Ku Klux Klan, Inc. The petition alleges that the plaintiff sold the defendant, a corporation, 6,000 robes at $2.50 each during the two years preceding the filing of the suit, for which the defendant agreed to pay $15,000 to the plaintiff.
 It is alleged that $4,463.80 remains unpaid.
 (DMN, Nov.
 28, 1925)